nosial/ncc/DOCUMENTATION.md

 ## Introduction

-This section serves the basic introduction of NCC, what it's used for and how you can use it in your own projects or use it to run and build other projects that are designed to be used with NCC.
+This section serves the basic introduction of ncc, what it's used for and how you can use it in your own projects or use it to run and build other projects that are designed to be used with ncc.

-## What is NCC?
+## What is ncc?

-NCC (*Acronym for **N**osial **C**ode **C**ompiler*) is a multi-purpose compiler, package manager and toolkit.
+ncc (*Acronym for **N**osial **C**ode **C**ompiler*) is a multi-purpose compiler, package manager and toolkit.
 Allowing projects to be managed and built more easily without having to mess with all the traditional tools that comes with your language of choice.
-Right now NCC only supports PHP as it's written in PHP but extensions for other languages/frameworks can be built into the software in the future when the need comes for it.
+Right now ncc only supports PHP as it's written in PHP but extensions for other languages/frameworks can be built into the software in the future when the need comes for it.

-NCC can make the process of building your code into a redistributable package much more efficient by treating each building block of your project as a component that is interconnected in your environment instead of the more popular route taken by package/dependency managers such as [composer](https://getcomposer.org/),[npm](https://www.npmjs.com/) or [pypi (or pip)](https://pypi.org/).
+ncc can make the process of building your code into a redistributable package much more efficient by treating each building block of your project as a component that is interconnected in your environment instead of the more popular route taken by package/dependency managers such as [composer](https://getcomposer.org/),[npm](https://www.npmjs.com/) or [pypi (or pip)](https://pypi.org/).